fotonauts/logstash_light/README.md

 Then we patched another logger in our infrastructure, the one responsible for sending all the HAProxy logs to our analysis infrastructure.
 But then something wrong happened: all the logs were flooding in normally, then, suddenly, no more logs from the HAProxy for a while, then it started again, then it broke again...

-Turns out the Logstash instance was not fast enough to process all the data coming in from the internet and was taking too much time to answer requests from the log producer.
+Turns out the Logstash instance was not fast enough to process all the data coming in from the internet and was taking too much time to answer its requests from the log producer.
 The log producer then decided to stop feeding the logstash for a while and resumed again moments later, with the same scenario.

 On the CPU side, the logstash was using more than 100% of CPU, but still delivered some data to the ES.